Lissy93/dotfiles/.github/README.md

 Once everything's setup, you'll be able to SSH into a fresh system or reinstall your OS, then just run your script and go from zero to feeling at right at home within a minute or two.

 It's not hard to create your own dotfile repo, it's great fun and you'll learn a ton along the way!

 ---

+### Why you need a Dotfile System?

+By using a dotfile system, you can set up a brand new machine in minutes, keep settings synced across multiple environments, easily roll-back changes, and never risk loosing your precious config files.

+This is important, because as a developer, we usually have multiple machines (work / personal laptops, cloud servers, virtual machines, some GH codespaces, maybe a few Pis, etc).
+And you're much more productive when working from a familiar environment, with all your settings applied just how you like them.
+But it would be a pain to have to set each of these machines up manually.
+Even if you've only got a single device, how much time would you loose if your data became lost or corrupted?

+---